ahtrahdis7/node-lru-cache-js/README.md

 2. `LRUCache.get(key)`  : Returns the value for the key if present or returns `-1` if not.
 3. `LRUCache.remove(key)` : Removes a key value pair, if present
 4. `LRUCache.getCache()` : Fetches all the contents of the cache as a JSON Object.
+5. `LRUCache.getKeysOfValue(val)` : Fetches all the keys with the provided value.

 ## Implementation
 ```